PARC/ai-ethics/AIJ-funding-proposal.md

 ## _What?_
 The requested funds will be used to provide a meal and refreshments to attendees and to pay the travel expenses of invited speakers.
-The workshop will be hosted at PARC and there will be no cost to attendees.
+The workshop will be hosted at PARC, and since we believe strongly in the societal benefits of such committees there will be no cost to attendees.
+The primary goal of the workshop is to demonstrate how a committee can review projects for possible ways that AI technology can cause harm to specific individuals and groups.

 ## _How Much?_
     A (high level) budget, in Euros , which: